Inverness & Loch Ness Area Sightseeing

 The castle is open daily 1 April to 30 September 9.30 am to 6pm; and also daily 1 October to 31 October 9.30 am to 5pm, and 1 November - 31 March 9.30 am to 4.30pm.
 Tel: 01456 450551.

 For disabled access, check with Historic Environment Scotland.

 Urquhart Castle © The Internet Guide to Scotland 2014

 CORRIMONY CHAMBERED CAIRN (8 miles west of Drumnadrochit)

-Situated in Glen Urquhart, this chambered cairn is surrounded by a circle of 11 standing stones.
-Robert Pollock has an excellent guide to this site.
+Situated in Glen Urquhart, this chambered cairn is surrounded by a circle of 11 standing stones in a field.
+Historic Environment Scotland.
+Free access.
+Open all year.

 Glen Affric © Corel

 GLEN AFFRIC NATIONAL NATURE RESERVE (west of Drumnadrochit)